Federal Health Care Fraud – 18 U.S.C. § 1347

 The best defense is that you're not the person who stole funds because someone receives a federal government benefit.
 If that benefit is received unlawfully, then the federal government will come with the total weight of its investigative power and prosecutorial power.

-Over the past twenty-five years, I've defended healthcare fraud-related cases, know what it takes to win a case, and know what it takes to negotiate the best possible resolution for a client.
+Over the past twenty-five years, I've defended healthcare fraud-related cases, so I know what it takes to win a case and negotiate the best possible resolution for a client.

 When it comes to defense in a healthcare fraud case, the reason will be contingent upon the facts, what evidence the government has against you, and what you can bring to bear defense-wise.